Amazon shares set record after strong quarterly profit

 "The fourth-quarter operating income was up more than expected," said R.J.
 Hottovy, an equity analyst at Morningstar.
 "This supports the bull case that Amazon can monetize its growth over the longer term."

-The Seattle-based company said operating income jumped 56 percent to $405 million (257 million pounds) in the fourth quarter, compared with $260 million in the fourth quarter of 2011.
+The Seattle-based company said operating income jumped 56 percent to $405 million (£256.9 million) in the fourth quarter, compared with $260 million in the fourth quarter of 2011.

 The company also said fourth-quarter revenue rose 22 percent to $21.27 billion as it grabbed a big share of online spending during the holidays.
 But it was the profit that initially caught Wall Street's eye.